 The programs have found success.
 According to Urban Initiatives, 96 percent of Work to Play participants play for at least 60 minutes, five days per week.
 One-hundred percent of Take the Lead captains are confident in their ability to lead younger teammates.
 And in the Play with Potential program, students are 45 percent more likely to perform moderate to vigorous physical activity than those at other schools.

 A full staff of program associates and coordinators, in addition to volunteers and the management staff, works with the children to make the most of mentoring opportunities that take place in the programs.

 For the mentors that make a difference in the lives of students, they are quick to acknowledge what they learn in the process.
 “It is the goal of Urban Initiatives coaches not just to be a mentor but to teach and train students to be mentors themselves, no matter how old they are and no matter the age of those they mentor,” Urban Initiatives program director Brendan McAlpine writes.
 “The Urban Initiatives team is proud and grateful to state that we have learned just as much from our students as we have taught them.”

 Making Chicago a Better Place to Live

-The aforementioned programs and initiatives embody the commitment that many have in helping those who are less fortunate or susceptible to certain social issues.
-Across crime, education, poverty and hunger, they are making a difference in Chicago communities where they serve.
+The aforementioned programs and initiatives embody the commitment that many have to helping those who are less fortunate or susceptible to certain social issues.
+Across crime, education, poverty, and hunger, they are making a difference in the Chicago communities where they serve.